 - have a condition that affects your immune system – such as HIV or rheumatoid arthritis; this may affect your ability to recover after surgery

-- have other problems with your eyes - such as glaucoma (a condition that causes pressure changes in the eye and can cause blindness) and cataracts (where the lenses harden and become cloudy)
+- have other problems with your eyes – such as glaucoma (a condition that causes pressure changes in the eye and may lead to blindness) and cataracts (where the lenses harden and become cloudy)

 Risks of laser surgery

 As with all types of surgery, laser surgery carries some risks, and you should discuss these with your surgeon before deciding to have the procedure.